microsoft/fast/specs/progress.md

 ### Use Cases

-The *progress* component should be used for an element that displays the progress status for a task that takes a more than a few seconds or consists of several steps.
+The *progress* component should be used for an element that displays the progress status for a task that takes more than a few seconds or consists of several steps.
 Typical use cases include loading elements or status of a download.

+- Jim is building a dashboard to track fullfilment for his online store he uses progress ring to visualize various metrics.

+- Susan is downloading a large collection of research music onto her harddrive.
+She sees a linear progress displaying the percentage complete for the currently downloading song and indeterminate linear progress for those songs in queue.

+- Fin is scrolling a large list of continuously loading data as he scrolls he sees a indeterminate progress ring to let him know that data is loading.

+### Types
+*Progress* can be visually represented in 2 ways.
+- Linear - A straight horizontal line. `fast-progress`
+- Circular - A cicular ring shape. `fast-progress-ring`

 ### Features

 A progress should allow the following attributes:
 - `value`, the value of the progress, if not passed the progress will be put into its "indeterminate" state.
 - `min`, the minimum value.
 - `max`, the maximum value.
-- `circular`, whether the progress renders circular or not.
 - `paused`, whether the progress is paused or not.

 ### Prior Art/Examples